Universal-Team/LeafEdit/README.md

 - For a list of all editable features as of latest Nightly, look [here](https://github.com/Universal-Team/LeafEdit/blob/master/editing-features.md).

 ## Citra User
 To use LeafEdit completely you need to get the assets from [here](https://github.com/Universal-Team/extras/raw/master/builds/LeafEdit/assets/).
 Put the files to `sdmc:/3ds/LeafEdit/assets/` and you should be fine.
-You can also use the assets from the `resources/assets/` folder from this source.

 ## Compilation
 ### Setting up your enviromment